Connecting at University

 - A variety of Learning Support and Programs are provided by LTU to help you achieve academic success at University

-- La Trobe Sport connect students and the community through sport clubs, facilities, and academic courses.
+- La Trobe Sport connect students and the community through sports clubs, facilities, and academic courses.

 - Indigenous Student Services